-New orders received in the first six nine months of fiscal year 2023 were approximately \$19 million \$32.6 million as compared to approximately \$19.5 million \$34.1 million new orders received in the first six nine months of fiscal 2022.
-It is presently anticipated that a minimum of \$18.6 million \$8.7 million of orders comprising the December 31, 2022 March 31, 2023 backlog will be filled during the fiscal year ending June 30, 2023 subject, however, to the impact of the factors identified above.
-The minimum of \$18.6 million \$8.7 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2023.
+New orders received in the first nine three months of fiscal year 2023 2024 were \$32.6 million \$12.1 million as compared to \$34.1 million \$13.1 million new orders received in the first nine three months of fiscal 2022 year 2023.
+It is presently anticipated that a minimum of \$8.7 million \$30.9 million of orders comprising the March 31, 2023 September 30, 2023 backlog will be filled during the fiscal year ending June 30, 2023 June 30, 2024 subject, however, to the impact of the factors identified above.
+The minimum of \$8.7 million \$30.9 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2023 June 30, 2024.

-In addition to the backlog, the Company currently has outstanding opportunities representing approximately \$105 million \$88 million in the aggregate as of February 6, 2023 May 8, 2023 for both repeat and new programs.
+In addition to the backlog, the Company currently has outstanding opportunities representing approximately \$88 million \$76 million in the aggregate as of May 8, 2023 October 31, 2023 for both repeat and new programs.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
 However, there can be no assurance that the Company will acquire any of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry.

 A significant portion of the Company's business is the production of military and industrial electronic equipment for use by the U.S. and foreign governments and certain industrial customers.
-Net sales to four two significant customers represented 69% 60% of the Company's total sales for the three-month period ended December 31, 2022 March 31, 2023.
-Net sales to four significant customers represented 59% 61% of the Company's total sales for the three-month period ended December 31, 2021 March 31, 2022.
-Net sales to five four significant customers represented 83% 73% of the Company's total sales for the six-month nine-month period ended December 31, 2022 March 31, 2023.
-Net sales to five four significant customers represented 67% 55% of the Company's total sales for the six-month nine-month period ended December 31, 2021 March 31, 2022.
+Net sales to two three significant customers represented 60% 69% of the Company's total sales for the three-month period ended March 31, 2023 September 30, 2023.
+Net sales to four significant customers represented 61% 80% of the Company's total sales for the three-month period ended March 31, 2022.
+Net sales to four significant customers represented 73% of the Company's total sales for the nine-month period ended March 31, 2023.
+Net sales to four significant customers represented 55% of the Company's total sales for the nine-month period ended March 31, 2022 September 30, 2022.
 A loss of one of these customers or programs related to these customers, or customer requested deferrals of product delivery could significantly impact the Company.